-Caring for the dying - how EOL Doulas can help with the strain
+Caring for the dying - how end of life doulas can help with the strain

 According to the groundbreaking research undertaken by Horsfall et al (2012), it takes 16 people to help someone die at home.

 If you are interested in learning more about how to form a compassionate community network for yourself or someone close to you - or if you are wanting to talk about grief and relief - please do not hesitate to get in touch.
-I am an End Of Life Consultant and Doula who specialises in being part of com com networks, and processing grief-based emotions.
+I am an End Of Life Consultant and end of life doula who specialises in being part of compassionate community networks, and processing grief-based emotions.

 Let's talk - firstname.lastname@example.org